Sushma2506/Code-Explainer-App/README.md

 # 🚀 Code Analyzer

-A beautiful, AI-powered web application that analyzes your code and provides:
+A beautiful, AI-powered application that analyzes your code and provides:
 - **What the code does** - High-level overview
 - **Line-by-line explanation** - Detailed breakdown of each line
 - **2-3 suggestions to improve** - Actionable recommendations